Security and non-goals

 - do not assume the current internal package split implies frozen future public APIs

-- do not build protocol, proof-generation, or transport assumptions around unpublished APIs
+- do not build protocol, proof-generation, transport, or decryption assumptions around unpublished APIs